 If a person is showing no symptoms of COVID-19 when they return to supported living following an external visit or stay, and they have adhered to restrictions such as social distancing, and wearing of face coverings in indoor public places and on public transport, they are not required to self-isolate.

 All tenants and staff in supported living and domiciliary care services are able to access a test if they show symptoms of COVID-19.
-We do not have a policy of mass testing asymptomatic individuals in supported living at this time.
-However, we keep our testing policy under continual review.

 Test, Trace and Protect

 All individuals should also engage with Test, Trace, Protect as necessary in the event they are tested positive for COVID-19, or are contacted as part of the TTP process if they are known to be a contact of an individual who has tested positive for COVID-19.
 It is essential to keep records of the names and contact details of staff, visitors, volunteers and of members of support bubbles in order be able to respond quickly to support Test, Trace, Protect in the event of a resident/person, visitor or staff member being tested positive for COVID-19, or having been in close contact with an individual who has tested positive for the virus.
 In keeping with GDPR requirements all residents, staff members, volunteers and visitors to supported living will need to be made aware of the records being kept in relation to personal contact details and the purpose for this.